leandrojesus-enterprise/put-in-list/README.md

 ## 💡 Use Cases

-- 🧑‍💻 Quickly set up a new development environment
+ - 🧑‍💻 Quick development environment setup (soon)

+   - Install all your tools (VSCode, Git, Node, etc.) in one go.

-- 🔄 Reinstall your favorite tools after OS reinstall
+ - 🔄 Restore your setup after OS reinstall (soon)

+   - No need to remember every app — everything is saved in a list.

-- 🧹 Clean up systems with bulk uninstall
+- 🧹 Bulk software cleanup

+   - Uninstall dozens of applications at once.

+- 📦 Reproducible environments (soon)

+   - Keep consistent setups across different machines.

+- 🧪 Testing different environments (soon)

+  - Create separate lists for different stacks (e.g., backend, frontend, DevOps).

+- 🧑‍🏫 Teaching / Workshops (soon)

+  - Share a list with all required tools for students or participants.

-- 📦 Maintain reproducible software setups
+- 🧰 Personal software management

+  - Keep an organized record of what you use and with which installer.

 ---

 ## 🔧 Tech Stack

 - Go (Golang)
-- Standard Library only (no external dependencies)
+- Standard Library only (no external dependencies) til today.

 ---